 Invisible Repairs: Professional Mending by Manon Pelletier

-At Jourdain, we believe that quality garments deserve to last.
+At Jourdain, we believe that quality garments deserve a second life.
 That’s why we work with Manon Pelletier, a specialist in invisible mending.
-She expertly repairs holes, burns, snags, and damaged knits — restoring your wool pieces with care and precision.
+She expertly repairs holes, burns, snags, and damaged knits — restoring your wool pieces with care and precision for results that are invisible to the eye.

 How to Have Your Woollens Repaired